[ Home ] Leadership ] About Bill ] News ] Positions ] Chuck ]

 - Franklin County Vermont -

-We need leadership capable of recognizing our needs, bringing the system to focus on today's challenges and delivering responsible timely solutions.
+Agriculture relies on leadership capable of recognizing our needs, bringing the system to focus on today's challenges and delivering responsible timely solutions.

 Green Mountain Dairy